Wedding of Prince Albert and Lady Elizabeth Bowes-Lyon: Bride's dress

 Elizabeth's wedding dress was made from deep ivory chiffon moire, embroidered with pearls and silver thread.
 It was intended to match the traditional Flanders lace provided for the train by Queen Mary.
 Elizabeth's dress, in the fashion of the early 1920s, was designed by Madame Handley-Seymour, dressmaker to Queen Mary.
 Its design was reportedly based on a dress created by Jeanne Lanvin and was "suggestive of a medieval Italian gown".
-Elizabeth chose not to wear a tiara, and instead a chaplet of leaves secured the veil.
+Elizabeth chose not to wear a tiara, and instead a chaplet of leaves secured the veil that was borrowed from the Queen.

 A strip of Brussels lace, inserted in the dress, was a Strathmore family heirloom.
 A female ancestor of the bride wore it to a grand ball for "Bonnie Prince Charlie", Charles Edward Stuart.

 The silver leaf girdle was embellished with spring-green tulle, trailing to the ground; silver and rose thistles fastened it.
 According to a contemporary news article: "In the trimming the bride has defied all old superstitions about the unluckiness of green."
 Elizabeth wore "an orange blossom wreath", which featured "white roses of York".
 The dress had two trains: "one fastened at the hips, the other floating from the shoulders".
+Elizabeth wore an ermine cape, given to her by the King, over her dress en route to the Abbey and on the balcony of Buckingham Palace.

 Unlike more recent dresses, details of this one were publicly revealed in advance of the wedding day.
-However, the dress was worked on until the last possible opportunity: the day before the wedding, Elizabeth divided her time between the wedding rehearsal and her dressmakers.
+Contemporary articles noted that official description of the dress would be released on the wedding day.
+The dress was worked on until the last possible opportunity: the day before the wedding, Elizabeth divided her time between the wedding rehearsal and her dressmakers.

 A prototype of the wedding dress was sold at an auction in 2011 for £3,500.
 It was one of the three initial designs prepared for the wedding and the one used for the final design.